 Nominations

 Nominations may be made by students or any member of the University of Guelph community.
-Nominations must clearly indicate
+Please send all materials related to the nomination to UGFA atĀ facassoc@uoguelph.ca.

-4. Name and phone number of the nominator
+- Name and contact information of the nominatorĀ

 To facilitate the deliberations of the Awards Committee, each nomination package should include the following: